 Given all the work a VPN must do to protect your data, it is only logical that they would slow your connection down somewhat.
 But how much any particular VPN slows you down can vary enormously.

 We ran all of these NordVPN vs ProtonVPN speed tests with a 500 Mbps connection in our US lab.
+We tested servers in the United States and United Kingdom, as well as double-VPN servers from each service.

 Here was a ProtonVPN server in Seattle, which gave me about 92 Mbps.